PsimanUK/sp-news/README.md

 ## Background

+The goal of this project has been to create a React app to allows users to interact with articles hosted on a simple news website.
+The user is able to read articles on a range of subjects as well as leave comments and vote on the articles they like.
+The user is also able to delete any of the comments they have created.

-This project has been created to demonstrate my skills using React to build an app as part of the block review for the front-end stage of the Northcoders' Developer Pathway.
-This front end allows users to interact with the server I created from my back-end block review.
+This project has been created to demonstrate my React app building skills.
+This app has been submitted as my final test for the front-end stage of Northcoders' Developer Pathway course.

+This React app allows users to interact with the server I created as my final test back-end stage of the course.

 ## Links